sighingnow/jekyll-gitbook/collections/_pages/CV.md

 **Senior Machine Learning Engineer**
 *Hurb*
 March 2024 – Present
-- Directing Hurb’s experimentation program, fostering an experimentation culture via guides, demos, and tutorials, and leading the platform’s development and deployment.
+- Directing Hurb’s experimentation program, fostering an experimentation culture, and leading the platform’s development and deployment.

 **Research and Development Engineer**
 *Loon Factory*
-Dec 2021 – March 2024 (2 yr 4 mos)
+Dec 2021 – March 2024 (2 yrs 4 mos)
 - Founding member of Loon Factory, a R&D lab focused on high-impact societal issues.
 Led the Libert project, employing Large Language Models to predict civil lawsuit outcomes with 83% accuracy (in production).
 - Managed end-to-end machine learning model development, from data handling to deployment and monitoring, and led a 5-member team.